followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/4 Events/itemHold.md

 <!--typeFunctionParamName1_field5-->itemElement<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->dxElement<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
 The container of the item being held.
-It is an [HTML Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) or a [jQuery Element](http://api.jquery.com/Types/#jQuery) when you use jQuery.
+It is an <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement" target="_blank">HTML Element</a> or a <a href="http://api.jquery.com/Types/#jQuery" target="_blank">jQuery Element</a> when you use jQuery.
 <!--/typeFunctionParamDescription1_field5-->
 <!--typeFunctionParamName1_field6-->itemIndex<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->Number | Object<!--/typeFunctionParamType1_field6-->